Skip to main content

 To view claim data in the KOBIL IAM system, follow these steps:

-This section displays claim-related information such as KOBIL ACR, AMR, First Factor and Second Factor.
+This section displays claim-related information such as KOBIL ACR, AMR, First Factor and Second actor.